What is osteopathy?

 How many treatments will I need?

-There is no set rule to the number of treatments that will be necessary as this is dependant on a variety of factors unique to each patient.
-The osteopath will discuss with you your suggested treatment program on your initial visit.
-The average number of treatments ranges from 3-6.
+There is no set rule to the number of treatments that will be necessary as this is dependant on a variety of factors unique to each patient and their treatment plan.
+The typical number of treatments range from 3-6, however sometimes more treatments may be required if your condition is more complex.

 Regular check ups

-More and more of our patients are taking a longer-term view of their health resulting in preventative treatments becoming increasingly popular.
-Just as you might visit an optician or dentist for regular check-ups, patients may benefit from visits to our clinic for advice on other lifestyle factors such as exercises, diet and back care.
+More and more people are taking a longer-term view of their health resulting in preventative treatment plans becoming increasingly popular.
+Just as you might visit an optician or dentist for regular check-ups, patients may benefit from visits to our clinic for similar regular check ups and advice.

 Why should I consult an osteopath?

 Many people consider aches and pains to be an inevitable part of life.
-This is generally untrue - most physical pain responds excellently to osteopathic treatment, and may often lead to a new lease of life for many patients.
-Early Osteopathic intervention at the first onset of physical pain can frequently prevent the development of a chronic condition.
+This is generally untrue - most physical pain responds excellently to osteopathic treatment, and medical acupuncture / dry needling.
+Early Osteopathic intervention at the first onset of physical pain may frequently prevent the development of a chronic condition.

 Below we have detailed common conditions which respond well to osteopathic treatment: